-It was in the Presidency of Barack Obama in year 2009, that US started showing clear signs of a strategic shift in foreign policy with enhanced focus on Asia, relegating Middle East down the priority.
-The less importance of Middle East was reflected in the big decision of priority withdrawal of the US forces from Iraq and a cut down in Afghanistan.
-Having made tangible progress in these laid out objectives of force reduction, President Obama started looking towards a more fruitful relationship with the broader Asia Pacific region (Parker & Anderson, 2016).
+It was during the Presidency of Barack Obama in 2009 that the US began showing clear signs of a strategic shift in foreign policy, with an enhanced focus on Asia, relegating the Middle East to a lower priority.
+The lesser importance of the Middle East was reflected in the significant decision to prioritize the withdrawal of US forces from Iraq and a reduction in Afghanistan.
+Having made tangible progress in the laid-out objectives of force reduction, President Obama began to look towards a more fruitful relationship with the broader Asia Pacific region (Parker & Anderson, 2016).
 From here the national policy documents started pouring in; Pivot to Asia being the first one announced by the Obama administration (Parker & Anderson, 2016).
-It is argued that this paradigm foreign policy shift by the US was seen by world as realizing and accepting the Strategic value of Asia Pacific by the established superpower of the world.
-It also became clearer that future of the World Order will be written in the Asian region, rather than in the western world.
+It is argued that this paradigm shift in foreign policy by the US was seen by the world as recognizing and accepting the Strategic value of the Asia Pacific by the established superpower of the world.
+It also became clearer that the future of the World Order will be written in the Asian region, rather than in the Western world.

-Pivot to Asia policy, as the name indicate, was focused on establishing reinvigorated relationship with the regional countries of Asia Pacific in four key areas.
-These included facilitation/ tapping of economic potential of the region by purposeful economic ties, reinforcing and re-establishing the US as the net security provider for the region, planned infrastructural projects and also valuing human resource of the region by establishing population centric contacts/ exchanges.
-Hilary Clinton, then US Secretary of the state saw "The Pivot" as US showing forward leaning posture towards the Asian region.
-The US seriousness towards the successful accomplishment of laid out objectives of economic prosperity and promised security for the region, was also stressed upon by the Secretary of the State.
+Pivot to Asia policy, as the name indicates, was focused on establishing a reinvigorated relationship with the regional countries of the Asia Pacific in four key areas.
+These included facilitating the economic potential of the region through purposeful economic ties, reinforcing and re-establishing the US as the primary security provider for the region, implementing planned infrastructural projects, and valuing the human resources of the region by establishing population-centric contacts/ exchanges.
+Hilary Clinton, then US Secretary of State, saw "The Pivot" as the US showing a forward-leaning posture towards the Asian region.
+The US's seriousness towards the successful accomplishment of the laid-out objectives of economic prosperity and promised security for the region was also stressed by the Secretary of State.

-The Pivot term started gaining attention in the academic, political and diplomatic circles after being mentioned in article "America's Pacific Century".
-The next after the Secretary of State was President Obama who further endorsed the term during an address to Parliament of Australia (Parker & Anderson, 2016).
-Pivot's announcement was seen as US strategy to tackle economic rise of China and hinted towards US initiating policy measures for Containment of China (Castro, 2013).
+The Pivot term started gaining attention in the academic, political, and diplomatic circles after being mentioned in the article "America's Pacific Century".
+After the Secretary of State was President Obama, who further endorsed the term during an address to the Parliament of Australia (Parker & Anderson, 2016).
+Pivot's announcement was seen as a US strategy to tackle the economic rise of China and hinted towards the US initiating policy measures for the Containment of China (Castro, 2013).

 It is now much clearer that U.S foreign policy for different parts of the world is driven purely by the dictates of national interest and policy evolution to mitigate any growing/ potential threat in synchronization with the pre-designated strategic objectives.
-The implementation of policy would always be at the cost of other states, and this reflects adoption of offensive realist mindset, as spelled out by Mearsheimer.
-The economic rise of China and talk of the Asian Century is what pushed the strategic decision of US towards announcement of Pivot to Asia (Sultan, 2013).
+The implementation of policy would always come at the cost of other states, and this reflects the adoption of an offensive realist mindset, as outlined by Mearsheimer.
+The economic rise of China and discussions of the Asian Century prompted the strategic decision of the US to announce the Pivot to Asia (Sultan, 2013).